magento/devdocs/guides/v2.2/frontend-dev-guide/layouts/layout-overview.md

 In Magento, the basic components of page design are layouts, containers, and blocks.
 A *layout* represents the structure of a web page (1). *Containers* represent the placeholders within that web page structure (2).
 And *blocks* represent the UI controls or components within the container placeholders (3).
 These terms are illustrated and defined below.

-The objective is to create a structured and common set of layout instructions to render pages.
-Most pages on a website can be categories as set into a 1 column, 2 column, or 3 column container system.
-These page layouts can be selected throughout the admin panel to give a peculiar layout by page.
+The objective is to create a structured, common set of layout instructions to render pages.
+Most pages on a website can be categorized as a 1 column, 2 column, or 3 column layout.
+These page layouts can applied to a page from within the admin panel.

 ![web page sample layout][layout]